Towards human-level performance on automatic pose estimation of infant spontaneous movements: Abstract

 \section{Abstract}

-Assessment of spontaneous movements can predict the long-term developmental outcomes in high-risk infants.
-In order to develop algorithms for automated prediction of later function based on early motor repertoire, high-precision tracking of segments and joints are required.
-Four types of convolutional neural networks were investigated on a novel infant pose dataset, covering the large variation in 1 424 videos from a clinical international community.
-The precision level of the networks was evaluated as the deviation between the estimated keypoint positions and human expert annotations.
+Assessment of spontaneous movements can predict the long-term developmental disorders in high-risk infants.
+In order to develop algorithms for automated prediction of later disorders, highly precise localization of segments and joints by infant pose estimation is required.
+Four types of convolutional neural networks were trained and evaluated on a novel infant pose dataset, covering the large variation in 1 424 videos from a clinical international community.
+The localization performance of the networks was evaluated as the deviation between the estimated keypoint positions and human expert annotations.
 The computational efficiency was also assessed to determine the feasibility of the neural networks in clinical practice.
-The study shows that the precision of the best performing infant motion tracker is similar to the inter-rater error of human experts, while still operating efficiently.
-In conclusion, the proposed tracking of infant movements can pave the way for early detection of motor disorders in children with perinatal brain injuries by quantifying infant movements from video recordings with human precision.
+The best performing neural network had a similar localization error to the inter-rater spread of human expert annotations, while still operating efficiently.
+Overall, the results of our study show that pose estimation of infant spontaneous movements has a great potential to support research initiatives on early detection of developmental disorders in children with perinatal brain injuries by quantifying infant movements from video recordings with human-level performance.